DeLonghi Magnifica Evo ECAM29084SB Review: Is This $700 Machine Worth It in 2026?

 Final Verdict

-The grinder is too coarse-stepped, the thermoblock is too limited, and the automated milk system is too rigid for anyone serious about exploring coffee.
-At $700, the honest competitor isn’t another super-automatic — it’s a Gaggia Classic Pro with a Baratza Encore ESP, which will cost the same and make meaningfully better espresso if you’re willing to learn.
+For everyone else, the grinder is too coarse-stepped, the thermoblock too limited, and the milk system too rigid to grow with you.
+At $700 the honest competitor is a Gaggia Classic Pro with a Baratza Encore ESP — same money, meaningfully better espresso, if you’re willing to learn.

 Score: 7.8/10